After CEO killing, police used high-tech tools. But a civilian cinched the dragnet.

 - Deep Read ( 4 Min. )

-But on Monday, police in Altoona, Pennsylvania, took a suspect into custody fitting the shooter's description.
-Experts say the man – a mid-20s, Ivy League graduate – may have underestimated a more profound respect in the U.S. for the common good.
+But on Monday, police in Altoona, Pennsylvania, took a suspect into custody fitting the shooter’s description.
+Experts say the man – an Ivy League graduate in his mid-20s – may have underestimated a more profound respect in the United States for the common good.

 Why We Wrote This

-Following the killing of an insurance CEO, a tribal public response suggested some Americans accept violence as justifiable political speech.
-But the coordinated police response encouraged others, as did a citizen-led capture fueled by shared clues and images.
+After a health insurance CEO was killed, a tribal public response suggested that some Americans accepted the violence as justified.
+But a coordinated police response, helped by a citizen-led arrest, highlighted cooperation and shared values.

 The man, Luigi Mangione, a prep school valedictorian from Baltimore, has now been charged with murder.